TinyTapeout/tinytapeout_www/content/terms/_index.en.md

 4.1.
 All right, title and interest in the Combined Design are solely and exclusively owned by Tiny Tapeout.
 You retain all right, title and interest in your Designs and/or Design Documentation.
 All Designs and Design Documentation must be licensed under terms and conditions compatible with the Apache License, Version 2.0, available at: [https://www.apache.org/licenses/LICENSE-2.0](https://www.apache.org/licenses/LICENSE-2.0) (“**Apache 2.0 License**”).
-By submitting any Design and/or Design Documentation hereunder, you represent and warrant that such Design and/or Design Documentation is licensed under and governed by the Apache 2.0 License or terms and conditions compatible therewith.
+By submitting any Design and/or Design Documentation hereunder, you represent and warrant that (i) such Design and/or Design Documentation is licensed under and governed by the Apache 2.0 License or terms and conditions compatible therewith (collectively, “**Design License Terms**”); (ii) your development and production of such Design and/or Design Documentation complies with the Design License Terms and/or any applicable third party terms and conditions of any software, code, or other intellectual property used in connection therewith (“**Third Party Terms**”); and (iii) you have all necessary rights and the full power and authority to license such Design and/or Design Documentation under the Design License Terms, including, without limitation, pursuant to any applicable Third Party Terms.

 4.2.